daniko10/FIRST_SEM_C/README.md

 # PROJECT_C
 My first journey with C on Computer Science studies *__*

-This project contains 3 different programs.
-In the first one, called "GITHUB", you will be able to choose one of 14 others programs (just built in one), the second and also the third one is made to put in some arguments.
+GITHUB.c - contains 14 different programs
-I hope you enjoy it :)
+game.c - first, simple game.
+Ur "*" and u have to stay away of "<" two others C programs expect u to put in some arguments while running I hope you enjoy it :)

 //CODEBLOCKS